 - the missiles themselves

-- The missile launcher, which holds, transports, aims and launches the missiles (M-901).
-This part is necessary because each missile weighs almost 1 ton.
+- the missile launcher, which holds, transports, aims and launches the missiles

-- An equipment van known as the Engagement Control Station (ECS) houses computers and consoles to control the battery.
-(MSQ-104)
+- an equipment truck known as the engagement control station (ECS) housing computers and consoles to control the battery

 In the following sections we will look at each of the different components and then how the system operates as a whole.